Severe vomiting in pregnancy

 This excessive nausea and vomiting is known as hyperemesis gravidarum (HG), and often needs hospital treatment.

-If you are being sick frequently and can't keep food down, tell your midwife or doctor, or contact the hospital as soon as possible.
+If you are being sick frequently and cannot keep food down, tell your midwife or doctor, or contact the hospital as soon as possible.
 There is a risk you may become dehydrated, and your midwife or doctor can make sure you get the right treatment.

 Symptoms of hyperemesis gravidarum